FIFTEEN MILE STREAM

 Mineral Resource Estimate

-The table above contains the combined Mineral Resource estimates for the Egerton-MacLean and Hudson Zones at Fifteen Mile Stream as of February 16, 2015.
+The tables above contain the combined Mineral Resource estimates for the Egerton-MacLean, Hudson and Plenty Zones at Fifteen Mile Stream as of July 20, 2017.
 These are current resource estimates that are in accordance with the current Canadian Institute of Mining, Metallurgy and Petroleum Resources (CIM) Definition Standards on Mineral Resources and Mineral Reserves as required by NI 43-101 - Standards of Disclosure for Mineral Projects.
-A Qualified Person has done sufficient work to classify these resources estimates to current mineral resources prepared in accordance with NI 43-101.

 The basis of the estimation of the Mineral Resources includes the following: